If you’re looking for a secluded beach that also has incredible views along the Western coastline and Manukau Harbour, Whatipū has it all.

-Whatipū, located in the Waitākere Ranges Regional Park is a scientific reserve that holds many hidden gems.
-In this post we’ll reveal everything you need to know for your next visit.
+Located in the Waitākere Ranges Regional Park, this is a protected reserve in Auckland that holds many hidden gems.
+In this post we’ll reveal everything you need to know about Whatipū and why it deserves a mention on your list.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.